grisu/gricli/src/main/resources/help/commands/print application.md

 Command: print application <application>

-Prints the availabe versions and queue locations for the specificed application package.
+Prints the available versions and queue locations for the specified application package.

 Parameters: